-Priority Areas Proposed Activities Comments Timelines Accessibility Advisory Committees ontario.ca Committee Education and Development Education development continues throughout the year, as required, for AAC members, Councillors, and staff.
+Priority Areas Proposed Activities Comments Timelines Education and development Subcommittee Education development continues throughout the year, as required, for AAC members, residents and staff.
 Education sessions take place when changes to the AODA standards occur, by agencies who serve the disability community and by staff who present initiatives from departments where feedback from this committee is required.
-Referenced Municipal Accessibility Advisory Committees: Learn how municipalities must work with their accessibility advisory committees to identify and break down barriers for people with disabilities in their communities Municipal Accessibility Advisory Committees ontario.ca Year round Subcommittees Forming of subcommittees in the areas such as, site plan review, traffic/road improvements, accessibility awards, equitable employment, education, communication, and ad hoc committees as required throughout the year.
-Referenced Guide to serving on a municipal Accessibility Advisory committee.
-The committee's role and Ongoing responsibilities Guide to serving on a municipal accessibility advisory committee ontario.ca
+Referenced Municipal Accessibility Advisory Committees: Learn how municipalities must work with their accessibility advisory committees to identify and break down barriers for people with disabilities in their communities Municipal Accessibility Advisory Committees ontario.ca Year round Subcommittees Forming of subcommittees in the areas of site plan review, traffic/road improvements, accessibility awards, equitable employment, education, communication, and ad hoc committees as required throughout the year.
+For example, when new AODA compliance directives are issued, a subcommittee of AAC will be formed to advise on The Region's response to those new measures.
+Referenced Guide to serving on a municipal Accessibility Advisory Committee.
+The committee's role and responsibilities Guide to serving on a municipal accessibility advisory committee ontario.ca Ongoing Accessibility Report Providing input and review of the annual Accessibility Report created by the staff liaison in the DEI Division.
+Referenced Durham Regional AAC Workplan 2025 Annually

-Attachment # 1 to Report #2024-A-1
+Attachment #1 to Report # 2025-A-2

-Priority Areas Proposed Activities Comments Timelines Accessibility Report Providing advice and reviewing annually, the Accessibility Report created by the staff liaison in the DEI Division of the office of the Chief Administrative Office (CAO).
-Referenced Durham Regional AAC Workplan 2023 Annually Advocacy Advocate for changes to policies, procedures and systems that will increase accessibility and inclusion in the Region of Durham.
+Priority Areas Proposed Activities Comments Timelines Advocacy Advocate for changes to policies, procedures and systems that will increase accessibility and inclusion in the Region of Durham.
 Collaborative efforts between the regional AAC and local municipal AAC's regarding scope of areas that we advise/consult.
-Ensure alignment with AODA, Accessible Canada Act, and Durham Region Multi-year Accessibility Plan Ongoing
+Ensure alignment with AODA, Accessible Canada Act, and Durham Region Multi-year Accessibility Plan As needed